Latitude and

 Longitude

-Latitude: Latitude starts are the Equator.
+Latitude: Latitude starts at the Equator.
 The imaginary line that circles the globe (the earth) at the Equator is called zero.
 Numbers go up and down from there.
 Latitude is not measured in miles, but in degrees between ninety and zero in both hemispheres (northern hemisphere and the southern hemisphere.)
 So there are only 180 imaginary lines going around the globe, plus the line for zero that circles the Equator.

 Longitude is a series of 360 imaginary lines that circle the earth from Pole to Pole.
 The line that runs from Pole to Pole and measures zero in longitude runs though London, England.